ysdn2018/the-next-website/src/content/work/spots.md

 ---
 ## Project Overview

 If you are in a big city, finding a new place to eat can be overwhelming.
-Researching different options can take forever, and it’s always hard to know if reviews are trust-worthy.
+Researching different options can take forever, and it’s always hard to know if reviews are trustworthy.
 SPOTS makes it quick, fun, and easy to discover local places to eat, drink, and hang out.
 The app connects you to restaurants, bars, and cafes that are close to your current location, and it provides you with curated recommendations based on your existing habits and preferences.

 ## Target Audience